Buying a house with low income: Loan options, tips and more

 Certain lenders may also offer special offers to make buying a house easier for those with low incomes.
 For example, Rocket Mortgage has a couple of special offers you can choose from.

-Eligibility requirements: While the programs differ slightly, they share similar eligibility requirements, including that borrowers make no more than 80% of the median income in their area and take a homeownership education course before purchasing a home.
+Eligibility requirements: To qualify, borrowers must make no more than 80% of the median income in their area and take a homeownership education course before purchasing a home.
+There is an offer on this program that allows you to reduce your interest rate by 1% in the first year of your term without income restrictions.

 USDA loans